 Dropshipping is a hot topic in eCommerce.
 The dropshipping business model attracts hundreds of merchants with the shiny appeal of minimal work and easy profits.
 Dropshipping webinars and ebooks have continued to perpetuate the idea that dropshipping is the newest way to GET RICH QUICK! while working from the comfort of your own home.

-However, that does not mean you can’t make money dropshipping.
-Despite my reservations, I see a proper place for this particular shipping technique in an eCommerce business, particularly for online stores that have a strong niche presence but want low start-up costs.
+However, that doesn’t mean you can’t make money dropshipping.
+There is a place for this particular shipping technique in an eCommerce business, particularly for online stores that have a strong niche presence but want low start-up costs.
 Wondering how to start a dropshipping business?
 Read on for more details.

 Table of Contents